-Taofeeq Adebayo - Tulane University
+Taofeeq Adebayo, Tulane University

 Abstract.
-I propose a theory of genericity that is grounded in neo-Davidsonian event semantics (Parsons 1990, 2000; Higginbotham, 2000; etc.).
+In this paper, I argue for a theory of genericity that is based on neo-Davidsonian event semantics (Parson 1990& 2000; Higginbotham, 2000; etc.).
+I argue that in generic sentences there are ontologically two sorts of things that have generic interpretation: individuals and eventualities.
 I distinguish broadly between three types of individual: kind individuals, generic individuals and concrete individuals.
 A distinction is made between particular events and generic events on the one hand; and between kind-level states, individual-level states, stage-level states and generic states on the other hand.
-I propose that only generic individuals require the presence of the Gen operator and that kind and concrete individuals are existentially closed with the logical form of kind individual involving a type-shifting operation.
-Also, I propose that generic events and generic ones and that the other types of eventuality also have their respective predicates that distinguish them from one another.
-When this framework is applied to genericity in Yoruba, it is shown first that Kimian states (Maienborn, 2007) in Yoruba have an E-position that the generic predicate (the imperfective) máa-n targets (contrary to expectation), and second that in some constructions máa-n is best treated as an overt realization of the operator Gen.
+I propose that only generic individuals truly require the presence of the Gen operator and that kind and concrete individuals are existentially closed with the logical form of kind individual involving a type-shifting operation.
+Also, I propose that generic events and generic states contain the generic predicate 'gen (e)' which turns concrete eventualities into generic ones and that the other types of eventuality also have their respective predicates that distinguish them from one another.
+Using this framework to account for genericity in Yoruba has two implications for current theories of genericity and event semantics.
+First, it is shown that Kimian states (Maienborn, 2007) in Yoruba have an E-position that the generic predicate (the imperfective) $m\acute{a}a-\acute{n}$ targets (contrary to expectation).
+Second, in some constructions $m\acute{a}a-\acute{n}$ is best treated as the operator Gen, suggesting that the so-called silent operator Gen is not always silent in Yoruba.

-1 Introduction
+1. Introduction

-My major concern in this paper is to propose a theory of genericity based on neo-Davidsonian event semantics (advanced in such works as Parsons (1990, 2000)), and to account for generic sentences in Yoruba.
-The main motivation for this proposal is based on the distinctions in (1).
+My major concern in this paper is to propose a theory of genericity that is based on neo-Davidsonian event semantics (advanced in such works as Parson (1990& 2000)), and to account for how generic sentences are constructed in Yoruba, within the framework proposed.
+The motivation for this can be found in the distinctions in (1).

-(1) a.
-Dogs bark. [(generic dogs) (bark generically)] b.
-Dogs are friendly. [(generic dogs) (are friendly) c.
-John smokes a lot. [(an individual John) (smokes generically)] d.
-It rains at night in Lagos. (some event of raining occurs generically at night in Lagos)
+- (1) a.
+Dogs bark [(Generic dogs) (bark generically)] - b.
+Dogs are friendly [(generic dogs) (are friendly) - c.
+John smokes a lot [(an individual John) (smokes generically)] - d.
+It rains at night in Lagos (some event of raining occurs generically at night in Lagos)